-Project CARS 3 was just announced by Slightly Mad Studios, Codemasters and Bandai Namco.
-Ahead of the announcement, Stevivor was lucky enough to (virtually) sit down down with Slightly Mad Studios to learn more of the game.
+Project CARS 3 was recently announced by Slightly Mad Studios, Codemasters and Bandai Namco.
+Ahead of this, Stevivor was lucky enough to (virtually) sit down down with Slightly Mad Studios — then literally sit down with the game itself — to learn more about it.

 Speaking with Matt York, a game designer at Slightly Mad Studios, we were briefed on new additions to the franchise, including a “rebuilt” career mode, changes to multiplayer and a new metagame that allows for car customisation and upgrades.